Kemar101/HT16K33/README.md

 8. [Production Testing](#production-Testing)

 # Introduction
 This is a single interface board LED Display on a raspberry pi 3 that is accesed using vnc or hdmi with tv and keyboard.
 Would recommend the vnc this allow you to access the pi anywhere and on any pc.
 Here is a [Link for VNC setup](https://www.realvnc.com/en/connect/docs/get-connected.html) to establishing a direct connection over a local network (LAN or VPN).
 Also [Link for VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) that is needed for the setup.
 We solder a pcb board so that we avoid the hassle of wireing making the project more clean organize and portable.
 One software used was [Fritzing](http://fritzing.org/download/)for designing the pcb board.
 Along with [CorelDRAW](https://www.coreldraw.com/en/free-trials/?sourceid=cdgs2018-xx-ppc_brkws&x-vehicle=ppc_brkws&gclid=EAIaIQobChMIo4-G86WW3wIVCZNpCh32gAfJEAAYASABEgI-zfD_BwE) free 15day trial.
 This is used for our box case, can also use [autoCAD](https://www.autodesk.ca/en/products/autocad/free-trial) free 30 day trial.
+You will also need and operating system for the raspberry pi download [here](https://www.raspberrypi.org/downloads/raspbian/).
+To extract the image for the pi a recommended software is [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/).Attach[here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) is the Installing operating system images guide for installing on a sd card.

 # Bill of Materials and Budget
 For the material you can buy the [Adafruit Small 1.2" 8x8 LED Matrix w/I2C Backpack - Red](https://www.adafruit.com/product/1049) or the